 As a public health student, I am learning how to look at population health and what its determinants are.
-To support my knowledge on this discipline, my diploma in Health Education is examining how people have access to information about their own health and how we can promote health within our communities.
-With this internship, I was able to fuse the two programs by looking at the health of our community and how we support and encourage that through offering sustainable living skills workshops.
+To support my knowledge of this discipline, my diploma in Health Education is examining how people have access to information about their own health and how we can promote health within our communities.
+With this internship, I was able to fuse the two programs by looking at the health of our community and how we support and encourage that by offering sustainable living skills workshops.

 What was your internship?